 Sunday October 4: At Leisure

 Today is at leisure if you wish to shop or for further sightseeing at your own pace.
-Or you may like to join Geoff on an optional visit to Lenin’s Mausoleum in the morning followed by the State Gulag Museum which is devoted to the history of Stalin’s vast network of labour camps that were spread across the USSR.
+Or you may like to join Matthew on an optional visit to Lenin’s Mausoleum in the morning followed by the State Gulag Museum which is devoted to the history of Stalin’s vast network of labour camps that were spread across the USSR.
 Overnight Moscow (B)

 Monday October 5: To St Petersburg

 After check out we make our way to Leningradsky railway station to board the fast train for the journey to St Petersburg.
-After settling into our accommodation and dinner in a local restaurant, Geoff will lead us on a walk to view some of the sights in the local area.
+After settling into our accommodation and dinner in a local restaurant, Matthew will lead us on a walk to view some of the sights in the local area.
 Overnight St Petersburg (B, L on the train, D)

 Tuesday October 6: Touring St Petersburg